 - Unpasteurized milk

 Eating a healthy pregnancy diet involves lots of fruits and veggies, lean proteins and healthy carbohydrates like quinoa and brown rice.
+I personally LOVE this protein powder for pregnancy protein shakes, which is made specifically for weight management, cravings and nourishment!
 Eating healthy during pregnancy is really helpful for managing weight gain, and if you have no clue how to do this, The Belly-Only Pregnancy program has some amazing recipes, nutritional guides and information, as well as workouts you can do at home to stay in shape.

 Get Prepared for Nausea, Constipation, Gas and More: